egor-demidov/libgran/README.md

 # libgran

 libgran is a Discrete Element Method (DEM) framework for simulating the mechanical behavior of soot aggregates.
-DEM is a technique for simulation of granular media consisting of rigid, spherical particles.
+DEM is a technique for simulation of granular media consisting of rigid spherical particles.
 The resultant force and torque acting on each particle are computed and used with Newton's second law to compute the motion of particles:
 ```math
 m\ddot{\mathbf{x}}=\mathbf{f}